By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 In the past affairs required two people to meet in real-time and space.

-The major places were affairs originated was between two people who were working together, people who met out at a bar or things that might happen when a person was away from home for an extended time.
+The major places where affairs originated were between two people who were working together, people who met out at a bar, or things that might happen when a person was away from home for an extended time.
 So in the past either there was a high chance that the non-affair party would find out or might know the affair partner.
 Otherwise, the affair would be a brief occurrence while one party to a relationship was away from home.

 The internet has made it easier for people to meet, and to continue interacting with each other.
 It has opened up the possibilities for affairs for those who were predisposed.

 The internet has also blurred the line between what constitutes flirting and when has it crossed over into an affair.

 In-person, people are often deceived every day.
 The deceptions are different in kind and in magnitude from, the deceptions that are occurring online.